lucy

 Lucy has been a popular name for baby girls for many years.
 It has consistently ranked in the top 100 names for girls in the United States since the early 1900s.
 In fact, according to BabyCenter user data, Lucy was ranked 56th in popularity in 2023, down three spots from the previous year.

 Lucy’s popularity has remained relatively stable over the years, with occasional fluctuations in ranking.
 For example, in 2016, Lucy was ranked 55th in popularity, while in 2017, it was ranked 52nd.
-However, Lucy consistently ranks higher in popularity than many other classic names, such as Mary and Elizabeth.
+However, Lucy consistently ranks higher in popularity than many other classic names, such as Mary & Elizabeth.

 Here is a chart showing the popularity of the name Lucy over the past few decades: